-How effective are different psychological interventions in patients with depression?
+• How effective are different psychological interventions in patients with depression?

-According to the European Association for Psychotherapy (EAP), psychotherapy is described as comprehensive, deliberate and planned treatment or a therapeutic intervention, based on wideranging and specific training in behavioural disorders, diseases or wider personal development needs related to psychosocial and psychosomatic causes and factors.
-It uses scientific psychotherapeutic methods in an interaction of one or more individuals with one or more psychotherapists to mitigate or eliminate symptoms, change attitudes and patterns of altered behaviour, and encourage a process of maturity, development, mental health and well-being.
+According to the European Association for Psychotherapy (EAP), psychotherapy is described as comprehensive, deliberate and planned treatment or a therapeutic intervention, based on wide-ranging and specific training in behavioural disorders, diseases or wider personal development needs related to psychosocial and psychosomatic causes and factors.
+It uses scientific psychotherapists to mitigate or eliminate symptoms, change attitudes and patterns of altered behaviour, and encourage a process of maturity, development, mental health and well-being.